galaakk/redirect/README.md

 redirect
 ========

-My account is now @eridke, this one is abandoned.
+My account is now [ericdke](https://github.com/ericdke), this one is abandoned.